khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ### Business Insights
 ##### Customer Spending Patterns:
-Customer A is the highest spender, with a total of $85 spent, followed by Customer B with $74, and Customer C with $36.
+ - Customer A is the highest spender, with a total of $85 spent, followed by Customer B with $74, and Customer C with $36.
 This indicates a need to focus on retaining high-spending customers through personalized offers and loyalty rewards.
 ##### Most Popular Menu Item:
-Ramen is the most purchased item across all customers, indicating its popularity.
+ - Ramen is the most purchased item across all customers, indicating its popularity.
 Marketing efforts could leverage this by promoting ramen-centric deals or special ramen days to attract more customers.
 ##### Impact of Membership Program:
-Members tend to continue purchasing their favorite items even after joining the loyalty program, with sushi being a preferred choice.
+ - Members tend to continue purchasing their favorite items even after joining the loyalty program, with sushi being a preferred choice.
 Enhancing the membership benefits, like exclusive member-only sushi discounts, could further encourage frequent visits.
 ##### Customer Visit Frequency:
-Customer A visited the diner on the most days, highlighting their loyalty.
+ - Customer A visited the diner on the most days, highlighting their loyalty.
 Analyzing the visit frequency can help in identifying peak times and days for each customer, enabling targeted marketing campaigns to increase foot traffic during off-peak times.
 ### Recommendations
-**• Focus on High-Spenders:** Develop personalized marketing strategies for high-spending customers to ensure their loyalty and increase their visit frequency.
+ - **Focus on High-Spenders:** Develop personalized marketing strategies for high-spending customers to ensure their loyalty and increase their visit frequency.
-<br> **• Leverage Popular Items:** Use popular items like ramen to attract more customers by promoting special deals and events centered around these items.
+ - **Leverage Popular Items:** Use popular items like ramen to attract more customers by promoting special deals and events centered around these items.
-<br> **• Enhance Membership Benefits:** Offer exclusive benefits and promotions to encourage non-members to join and existing members to remain loyal.
+ - **Enhance Membership Benefits:** Offer exclusive benefits and promotions to encourage non-members to join and existing members to remain loyal.
-<br> **• Analyze Visit Patterns:** Utilize visit frequency data to identify and target peak and off-peak times with tailored promotions.
+ - **Analyze Visit Patterns:** Utilize visit frequency data to identify and target peak and off-peak times with tailored promotions.
-<br> **• Optimize Loyalty Points System:** Regularly update and promote the loyalty points system, ensuring customers are aware of how they can maximize their rewards through strategic spending and participation in promotions.
+ - **Optimize Loyalty Points System:** Regularly update and promote the loyalty points system, ensuring customers are aware of how they can maximize their rewards through strategic spending and participation in promotions.